Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Getting a legal case started within the Small Claims Court involves issuance of a formal document known as a Plaintiff's Claim.
-The Plaintiff's Claim document is known as a Form 7A and can be found online.
+To get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
+The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
 The primary parts of the form are relatively easy involving simple fill in the blanks information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
 There are many rules regarding the manner of what should be provided.
-The rules on starting a Small Claims Court lawsuit, referred to formally as commencing a proceeding, are found in Rule 7 of the Rules of the Small Claims Court.
+The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
-Concerns to carefully consider include:
+Before starting a Small Claims Court lawsuit, questions to consider include:

 - What if I am countersued by the Defendant?